unicompute/gemstone-py/docs/funny-introduction/README.md

 5. [Part V: Web Apps and Request Lifecycles](part-05-web-apps-and-request-lifecycles.md)
 6. [Part VI: Concurrency, Conflicts, and Retries](part-06-concurrency-conflicts-and-retries.md)
 7. [Part VII: Benchmarks, Releases, and Operator Survival](part-07-benchmarks-releases-and-operator-survival.md)

-## Page Count

-Each part is formatted with explicit page breaks (`\newpage`) and enough section structure to render as a paged manual.
-The full set is designed to exceed one hundred pages when exported to PDF or another paged format.

-That sounds excessive because it is excessive.

-It is also surprisingly useful when you need a document that can serve as:

-- onboarding guide
-- technical narrative
-- architectural explanation
-- examples companion
-- occasional morale support device

 ## Tone